 Dr. Kaplan has been asked by Allergan to lecture at educational seminars about his successful dry eye treatment program at Tyson Eye.

-Dr. Kaplan, at our main office in Cape Coral, focuses his practice on the treatment of Dry Eye.
-Since he has dry eyes himself, he is especially sensitive to the needs of patients who are experiencing dry eye and have not yet found relief.
+Dr. Kaplan, at our Cape Coral office, focuses his practice on the treatment of Dry Eye.
+Since he suffers from dry eye himself, he is especially sensitive to the needs of patients who are experiencing dry eye and have not yet found relief.
 All of our doctors can also effectively treat dry eye.
-(Learn more our doctors)

 The treatment process may be slowed because although one cause is controlled, other contributing causes may not yet have been identified.
 An open dialogue with the doctor and the patientâ€™s participation is essential in determining the causes of dry eye and which combination of treatments will provide successful relief of symptoms.